 Your Visit to Health Services

 We want to make your visit to Health Services as smooth and pleasant as possible.
-When you arrive for an appointment, to see a nurse or to receive an immunization or allergy shot, you will sign in and sit in the waiting room.
+When you arrive for an appointment or to see a nurse, you will sign in at the front desk and sit in the waiting room.
 Students are seen in the order in which they sign in or in the order of their appointments unless it is a medical emergency.

 Make the Most of Your Visit